-This paper was motivated by a desire to understand the connexions between the game-semantic proof [1] and the type-based proof [3,4] of the MSO decidability result.
 As a first step in clarifying their relationship, we construct a two-level game semantics to model intersection types that are refinements of simple types.
 Given a set Q of colours (modelling the states of an automaton), we introduce a cartesian closed category whose objects are triples (A, U, K) called two-level arenas, where A is a Q-coloured arena (modelling intersection types), K is a standard arena (modelling simple types), and U is a colour-forgetting function from A-moves to K-moves which preserves the justification relation.
-A map of the category from (A, U, K) to (A', U', K') is a pair of innocent and colour-reflecting strategies, $\sigma: A \longrightarrow A'$ and $\bar{\sigma}: K \longrightarrow K'$ , such that the induced colour-forgetting function maps plays of $\sigma$ to plays of $\bar{\sigma}$ .
-This captures the intuition that the upper-level computation represented by $\sigma$ refines (or is more constrained than) the lower-level computation represented by $\bar{\sigma}$ , a semantic framework reminiscent of two-level denotational semantics in abstract interpretation as studied by Nielson [7].
-Given triples $A_1 = (A_1, U_1, K)$ and $A_2 = (A_2, U_2, K)$ that have the same base arena K, their intersection $A_1 \wedge A_2$ is $(A_1 \times A_2, [U_1, U_2], K)$ .
+A map of the category from (A, U, K) to (A', U', K') is a pair of innocent and colour-reflecting strategies, $\sigma : A \longrightarrow A'$ and $\overline{\sigma} : K \longrightarrow K'$, such that the induced colour-forgetting function maps plays of σ to plays of $\overline{\sigma}$.
+This captures the intuition that the upper-level computation represented by σ , a semantic framework reminiscent of two-level denotational semantics in abstract interpretation as studied by Nielson [8].
+Given triples $A_1 = (A_1, U_1, K)$ and $A_2 = (A_2, U_2, K)$ that have the same base arena K, their intersection $A_1 \land A_2$ is $(A_1 \times A_2, [U_1, U_2], K)$.
 Building on the two-level game semantics, we make the following contributions.

-- (i) How good is the two-level game semantics?
+(i) How good is the two-level game semantics?
 Our answer is Subject Expansion (Theorem 3), which says intuitively that any computation (reduction) on the lower level can be closely and canonically tracked by the higher-level computation that lies over it.
-Subject Expansion clarifies the relationship between the two levels; we think it is an important measure of the robustness (and, as we shall see, the reason for the usefulness) of the game semantics. - (ii) We put the two-level game model to use by modelling Kobayashi's intersection type system [3].
+Subject Expansion clarifies the relationship between the two levels; we think it is an important measure of the robustness (and, as we shall see, the reason for the usefulness) of the game semantics.

+(ii) We put the two-level game model to use by modelling Kobayashi's intersection type system [3].
 Derivations of intersection-type judgements, which we represent by the terms of a new proof calculus, are interpreted by winning strategies i.e. compact and total (in addition to innocent and colour-reflecting).
-We prove that the interpretation is fully complete (Theorem 5): every winning strategy is the denotation of some derivation. - (iii) Finally, to demonstrate the usefulness and relevance of the two-level game semantics, we apply it to construct new semantic proofs of three non-trivial algorithmic results in higher-order model checking: (a) characterisation of trivial automata acceptance (existence of an accepting run-tree) by a notion of typability [3], (b) minimality of the type environment induced by traversal tree [1], and (c) completeness of GTRecS, a game-semantics based practical algorithm for model checking HORS against trivial automata [9].
+We prove that the interpretation is fully complete (Theorem 5): every winning strategy is the denotation of some derivation.

+(iii) Finally, to demonstrate the usefulness and relevance of the two-level game semantics, we apply it to construct new semantic proofs of three non-trivial algorithmic results in higher-order model checking: (a) characterisation of trivial automata acceptance (existence of an accepting run-tree) by a notion of typability [3], (b) minimality of the type environment induced by traversal tree [1], and (c) completeness of GTRecS, a game-semantics based practical algorithm for model checking HORS against trivial automata [9].

-Outline $^4$ We introduce (coloured) arenas, innocent strategies and related game-semantic notions in Section 2.
-In Section 3 we present two-level games, culminating in the Subject Expansion Theorem.
-In Section 4 we construct a fully complete two-level game model of Kobayashi's intersection type system.
-Finally, Section 5 applies the game model to reason about algorithmic problems in higher-order model checking.
+Outline We introduce (coloured) arenas, innocent strategies and related game-semantic notions in Section 3.
+In Section 4 we present two-level games, culminating in the Subject Expansion Theorem.
+In Section 5 we construct a fully complete two-level game model of Kobayashi's intersection type system.
+Finally, Section 6 applies the game model to reason about algorithmic problems in higher-order model checking.